isaac-gorman/netlify-faunadb-todomvc/README.md

-# Netlify/FaunaDB TodoMVC Single Page Application
+# [Deprecated] Netlify/FaunaDB TodoMVC Single Page Application

+**Note: This repo is no longer supported.
+Please use this repo instead: https://github.com/netlify/netlify-faunadb-example**

 Have you ever wanted the simplest possible backend for your single page applications?
 With multi-cloud powers?
 One you don't have to pay for unless there's traffic to your page, and can stand up